Would you like to become more resilient?

 When a friend of yours is struggling.
 How do you feel about it?
 Don’t you just want to get in there and offer help?
 Don’t you feel frustrated that your friend is not asking for help or even refusing it?
 Don’t you feel sad not being able to help when you know it would make things easier for them?

 My friends are very precious to me.
+That’s why I praise them so much.
 I have the best group ever.
 We support each other in every situation.
 We’re always there for each other.
 We have very similar stories became each other’s family along the way.
 It would never come to our mind to judge the other.
-We’re there to help not comment.
+And that’s what I mean, we’re here to help not comment.

-You may feel overwhelmed by all this information.
-The important is not to have it all done in two days.
+Well, you may feel overwhelmed by all this information.
+But here’s the thing, the important is not to have it all done in two days.
 What really matters is that you start focusing on one point and take your time until you have it done.

-Again the important is to get started on your journey towards building a resilience.
+Again the important is to get started on your journey towards building resilience.